ga-wdi-lessons/js-oojs-classes/readme.md

   }
 }
 ```

-Notice how much duplication there is in that code!
-Just imagine if we needed a
-hundred cars in our app!!
+Although we are taking an object-oriented approach to programming, notice how much duplication there is in that code!
+Just imagine if we needed a hundred cars in our app!!
+Our code would certainly not be considered "DRY".

 As you may have noticed, some of these properties change between cars (model
 and color), and others stay the same, for example, `fuel` starts at 100, and